mgrodriguez3/fortrananalyser/README.txt

 =                               DESCRIPTION                                    =
 ================================================================================
    This application analyse all files from a specific directory and search all FORTRAN files.
-This files extension are ".f90" and ".h90".
-For each files the
+For each files the program:
- program:

     - count the number of lines from the file.
         It is a question of verifying the magnitude of the file, since the